Tuesday, November 11, 2025

 She looked well-cared for and sure of herself.
 It was Ann Richards.

 We chatted for a second.
-It had been twenty years, more, since we’d last seen each other, in the Travis County Courthouse when she was still Precinct 1 Commissioner, whose district was West Austin back in the day.
-We talked on the telephone once when she was State Treasurer too but that conversation was a long time ago in an Austin that no longer exists.
+It had been twenty years, more, since we’d last seen each other, in the Travis County Courthouse when she was still Precinct 1 Commissioner whose district was West Austin back in the day.
+We talked on the telephone once when she was State Treasurer too but that conversation was a long time ago in a town that no longer exists.

 Ann’s rap after she got beat for reelection as governor was that she never looked back.
 That’s what she told interviewers if she was asked, what happened happened, she said, she lost the election, W won.
 That was that and she moved on with her life.
 Which meant going to New York or wherever, working as a political consultant, a commentator or strategist or whatever.
 That’s what she said.
 That's what she did, documentary evidence proves it.

-But by the time we ran into each other at Whole Foods, that version of history was no longer holding up.
-What had happened in the meantime was 9-11 and Iraq, W had four years in D.C. at that point, as the most powerful guy in the world, when former Governor Richards appeared in express checkout—this was like September or October, the fall of ’04 at the end of his first term in the White House and a lot of people were dead who otherwise would not be.
-Those were the metrics as the old Austin came to an end, the numbers described it all, particularly body counts.
+But by the time we ran into each other at Whole Foods that version of history was no longer holding up.
+What had happened in the meantime was 9-11 and Iraq, W had four years in D.C. at that point, when former Governor Richards appeared in express checkout—this was like September or October, the fall of the end of W's first term in the White House and a lot of people were dead who otherwise would not be, including a couple of hundred thousand Iraqi civilians.
+Exactly a decade had passed since W beat Ann and it had been a rough few years for humanity.
+It started, actually, at the Texas Capitol with executions that W ordered as governor.
+Those were the metrics of the era when old Austin came to an end, the numbers described it all, particularly body counts.

 And you could kind of see that on Ann's face.
 She had fucked up and she knew it.
 Ann Richards didn't say anything, she was too smart for that, too experienced especially after four years in the Mansion up the street and even longer in the Courthouse, across the street from the Mansion.
 She certainly wasn't going to say anything to someone who was not in her inner circle.
 She kept her mouth closed but her features were harder to control.

-The trouble is, and this may have been Ann’s thinking, when you bring in somebody to go dumpster-diving in Austin you can’t always be sure whose dumpster it’s going to be.
+The trouble is, and this may have been Ann’s thinking, when you bring in somebody to go digging in dumpsters in Austin you can’t always be sure whose trash it’s going to be.
 A lot of shit happens here.
 Maybe that was what she feared about playing hardball.

-It's amazing that people who never knew her, talk about what a saint Ann Richards was.
-If she was a saint, the Texas Governor’s Mansion was the wrong place for her to be.
+It's amazing that people who never knew her still talk about what a saint Ann Richards was.
+If she was a saint, the Texas Governor’s Mansion was the wrong place for her.
 Who a leader nurtures—who a leader praises—is important and she did a good job of that, encouraging women to join the process, and all, being a mentor you would call her, a role model.
 But just as important as whose political career you start is whose career you end.
 By that measure she failed.
 We shook hands and she went her way.

 She was living around the corner in some condos.
 Whose other V.I.P. resident was one of President Johnson's daughters, Lynda Bird or Luci Bird, whichever one lives here in town.